dronekit/dronekit-python/docs/examples/mission_basic.rst

 :py:func:`Vehicle.commands.next <dronekit.CommandSequence.next>` gets the value of
 the next command.

-We also show how to move to a specified command using :py:func:`Vehicle.commands.next <dronekit.CommandSequence.next>` (note how we skip the third command below):
+We also show how to jump to a specified command using :py:func:`Vehicle.commands.next <dronekit.CommandSequence.next>` (note how we skip the third command below):

 .. code:: python